HaydenWineera/Buds-Adventure-C30/proposal.md

 ## Description

-I am going to create a detective text horror game.
-This will have some visuals but will mostly contain sounds.
+I am going to make a thriller game with various commends and pictures.
+With mouse function and some key function.xs

 ## Must Have List

+- create text boxes for text to go into and prompts
-- Add a pause function
+- add a pause function
-- Add a menu screen
+- add a menu screen
-- Add music (retro  and creepy style, I'll make this on my own time)
+- add music (retro style, I'll make this on my own time)
-- Gravity
-- create characters to talk to you
-- add sounds and effects when certain descicions are made
+- add sounds for the game and buttons
+- add light around mouse
+-

 ## Nice To Have

-- Add animations for characters
+- animations for various buttons and pictures
-- Intro to the game
+-
-- Add advanced sound stuff (if there needs to be any imporovement)